Difference Between Qualcomm Snapdragon and Exynos

 The ARM architectural style is used in Snapdragon’s primary processor unit.

-Samsung’s concerned with evaluating chipsets, known as Exynos, are primarily built for the corporation’s premier smartphones.
+Samsung’s concerned with evaluating chipsets, Exynos, is primarily built for the corporation’s premier smartphones.

-Exynos is a range of ARM-based System-On-Chip (SoC) semiconductors from Samsung that replaces the S3C, S5L, and S5P SoCs that were formally introduced.
+Exynos is a range of ARM-based System-On-Chip (SoC) semiconductors from Samsung that replace the S3C, S5L, and S5P SoCs that were formally introduced.

-Except for a few high-end SoCs that used Samsung’s customized “M” class modeling approach, Exynos is generally predicated on ARM Cortex processors.
+Exynos is predicated on ARM Cortex processors except for a few high-end SoCs that used Samsung’s customized “M” class modelling approach.

 Comparison Table